lmberkhout/lmberkhout.github.io/teaching.md

 <p align="center">

-<b> <u>Teaching</u> </b>
+<b> <u>Teaching and Outreach</u> </b>

-I am an advisor at ASU of the <a href="astrochart.github.io">Completely Hackable Amateur Radio Telescope (CHART)</a> project, which is an outreach project targeted at high school students and teachers and led by undergraduate students.
-The project is currently a collaboration between Winona State University and Arizona State University, but we are always looking for interested folks.
-See a paper we wrote on the project <a href="https://iopscience.iop.org/article/10.1088/1361-6552/ad0542">here</a>, as well as a talk I gave at GNURadioCon 2023 <a href="https://www.youtube.com/watch?v=LzkIl8sTvRY">here</a>.
+The [Completely Hackable Amateur Radio Telescope (CHART)](https://astrochart.github.io) project is an undergraduate-led outreach initiative that brings hands-on radio astronomy to the wider community.
+Participants build their own low-cost radio telescope using off the shelf components capable of detecting 21-cm hydrogen emission from the Milky Way.
+The project emphasizes accessibility-- all software, documentation, and tutorials are fully open source, and the total build cost is kept under $200 so it's approachable for classrooms.
+The project is suitable for students at the high school or undergraduate level, and has been successfully incorporated into classrooms at a number of institutions.
+CHART is a collaboration between Winona State University, McGill University, and Arizona State University, and we're always looking for new students, educators, or collaborators to get involved.
+To learn more please visit the linked website or contact me.

+You can also read more in our published paper [here](https://iopscience.iop.org/article/10.1088/1361-6552/ad0542), or watch a talk I gave on the project at GNURadioCon 2023 [here](https://www.youtube.com/watch?v=LzkIl8sTvRY).

 <b> Coursework </b>
 <br>